nguyenmanhdang90/nab-smartchoice/README.md

 ## How to start development

- - make sure you are using intellJ or other IDE can acept `.editorconfig` file
+ - make sure you are using intellJ or other IDE can acept `.editorconfig` file and have lombok configured
  - java 8 is installed
  - Docker and docker compose are installed